vinodkd/guts/src/book/01_size.md

 		|stop            |
 		+----------------+

-So, what then, is the size of an `if`?
-The size of the main branch contributes to the length of the program it's in, while the size of the alternate branch can be considered as adding to the width of the program.
+... which certainly goes a longer way in visualizing the code as being bigger; or more accurately, wider.
+The size of the main branch contributes to the length of the program it's in, while the size of the alternate branch can be considered as adding to the width of the program too (it could contribute to the length).
 It seems safe to say, therefore, that:

+TODO: CHANGE FORMULA TO IF = IF_CONSTRUCT + COND CHK + SIZE OF IND BRANCHES

 		size(if)      = size(condition check) + sum(size of individual branches)
 					  =  c + sum(b)